proguy914629bot/aiowaifus/docs/quickstart.rst

 Quickstart
 ==========
-Welcome to the aiowaifus's documentation.
+Welcome to the aiowaifus' documentation.

 Basic Concepts
 --------------